Curves of Minimax Spirality: Classification of Critical Curves

 Using \eqref{adjoint4}, \eqref{v} and $\lambda_0 = 1$ in \eqref{H_const2}, one gets

 Substituting this into the right-hand side of \eqref{eqnA} and rearranging give \eqref{eq:costate}.
-Finally, the solution of the fourth ODE in Problem~(OC), after substituting $\beta(t) = b$ and $v(t)$ in \eqref{v}, yields $\kappa(t) = -b\,\sgn(\lambda_4(t))\,t + c_i$, with $c_i$ a constant along the $i$th arc, for all $t\in[0,t_f]$. \end{proof}
+Finally, the solution of the fourth ODE in Problem~(OC), after substituting $\beta(t) = b$ and $v(t)$ in \eqref{v}, yields $\kappa(t) = -b\,\sgn(\lambda_4(t))\,t + c_i$, with $c_i$ a constant along the $i$th arc, for all $t\in[0,t_f]$, with $c_i$ chosen in such a way that $\kappa$ is continuous by Remark~\ref{rem:C2_curve}. \end{proof}

-The following lemma asserts that singularity cannot happen partially; in other words, the bang and singular arcs cannot exist simultaneously in a solution trajectory, if neither of the curvature constraints become active and there is no chattering (as in Fuller's phenomenon).
+The following lemma asserts that singularity cannot happen partially; in other words, the bang and singular arcs cannot exist simultaneously in a solution trajectory if neither of the curvature constraints becomes active and there is no chattering (as in Fuller's phenomenon).